2019 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008 2007 2006 2005 2004

 On October 19, Alfredo J. Artiles delivered the 14th Annual Brown Lecture, “Re-envisioning Equity Research: Disability Identification Disparities as a Case in Point,” to a packed house of more than 900 at the Ronald Reagan Building & International Trade Center in Washington, D.C.
 The talk was followed by an open discussion forum and was joined by more than 450 online viewers from around the world.
 View the Entire Lecture — Webcast Read the Full Text — Educational Researcher, August/September 2019 Download the Slides (PDF) Read the October 2017 AERA Highlights recap and view photos from the Lecture

-Public Education and the Social Contract: Restoring the Promise In An Age of Diversity and Division Marta Tienda, Princeton University
+Public Education and the Social Contract: Restoring the Promise in an Age of Diversity and Division Marta Tienda, Princeton University

 Marta Tienda, a leading scholar on immigration, population diversification, and poverty and the roles they play in access to education, delivered the 13th annual AERA Brown Lecture in Education Research on October 20 to a packed house of more than 600 attendees at the Ronald Reagan Building & International Trade Center in Washington, D.C., and to more than 350 online viewers from around the world.